howardsolutions/http-server-ts/README.md

 ### Access Tokens

 The JWTs we've been using so far are more specifically `access tokens`.

 Access tokens are used to authenticate a user to a server, and they provide access to PROTECTED resources.

 Access tokens are:

-* Stateless
+- Stateless
-* Short-lived (15m-24h)
+- Short-lived (15m-24h)
-* Irrevocable
+- Irrevocable

 <b> They must be short-lived because they can't be revoked. </b>

 The shorter the lifespan, the more secure they are.
 Trouble is, this can create a poor user experience.
 We don't want users to have to log in every 15 minutes.

 ### REFRESH TOKENS = A SOLUTION

 Refresh tokens DON'T provide access to resources DIRECTLY, but they can be used to GET NEW ACCESS TOKENS.

 Refresh tokens are much longer lived, and importantly, they can be revoked.
 They are:

-* Stateful
+- Stateful
-* Long-lived (24h-60d)
+- Long-lived (24h-60d)
-* Revocable
+- Revocable

 Now we get the best of both worlds!

 Our endpoints and servers that provide access to protected resources can use access tokens, which are fast, stateless, simple, and scalable.

 On the other hand, refresh tokens are used to keep users logged in for longer periods of time, and they can be revoked if a user's access token is compromised.

+# Cookies

+HTTP cookies are one of the most talked about, but least understood, aspects of the web.

+When cookies are talked about in the news, they're usually implied to simply be privacy-stealing bad guys.
+While cookies can certainly invade your privacy, that's not what they are.

+## What Is an HTTP Cookie?

+A cookie is a small piece of data that a server sends to a client.

+The client then dutifully stores the cookie and sends it back to the server on subsequent requests.

+Cookies can store any arbitrary data:

+* A user's name or other tracking information
+* A JWT (refresh and access tokens)
+* Items in a shopping cart
+* etc.

+The server decides what to put in a cookie, and the client's job is simply to store it and send it back.

+## How Do Cookies Work?

+Simply put, cookies work through HTTP headers.

+Cookies are sent from the server to the client in the Set-Cookie header.

+Cookies are most popular for web (browser-based) applications because browsers automatically send any cookies they have back to the server in the Cookie header.

+A good use-case for cookies is to serve as a more strict and secure transport layer for JWTs within the context of a browser-based application.

+For example, when using `httpOnly cookies`, you can ensure that 3rd party JavaScript that's being executed on your website can't access any cookies.

+That's a lot better than storing JWTs in the browser's local storage, where it's easily accessible to any JavaScript running on the page.